nodejs/undici/README.md

 connection.
 However, Undici will not retry the first remaining requests in the prior pipeline and instead error the corresponding callback/promise/stream.

+Undici will abort all running requests in the pipeline when any of them are aborted.

 * Refs: https://tools.ietf.org/html/rfc2616#section-8.1.2.2
 * Refs: https://tools.ietf.org/html/rfc7230#section-6.3.2